 Deferred adjudication is a type of probation in criminal cases in Texas that gives an individual a path to keep a conviction off their record.
 A judge must decide to transfer your sentence to deferred adjudication.
 Breaking any probation requirements during deferred adjudication can result in a judge revoking your probation and handing down a punishment equated with the offense.

-An order of non-disclosure grants the ability to omit an offense from a job application and prevent government entities such as the courts and law enforcement agencies from sharing information about the offense.
+An order of non-disclosure grants the ability to omit an offense from a job application and prevents government entities such as the courts and law enforcement agencies from sharing information about the offense.
 It is vital to note that a non-disclosure order applies only to a specific criminal violation.
 Multiple orders may be obtained for other offenses.

 If charges are not filed after an arrest, are dismissed, or a pardon or acquittal are granted, an expunction can be requested to remove the incident from your record.
 Obtaining a deferred adjudication for a Class C misdemeanor will also allow for an expunction.
 One process will clear a record of an incident, while the other, non-disclosure, prevents the charges from being disclosed.
 Since 1997, David A. Breston, the Houston expungement lawyer, has been helping clients in Houston expunge their criminal records.